 Truck accident cases have more evidence than most motor vehicle accident cases because federal regulations require these vehicles to have data recorders, keep rest logs, and drivers must undergo post-accident alcohol and drug testing.
 Any of this evidence could be central to proving your claim, but it is all in the possession of the driver’s employer.

-Talk to an 18-Wheeler and Semi Truck Accident Lawyer Serving Fort Worth
+An 18-Wheeler and Semi Truck Accident Lawyer Serving Forth Worth Can Help

-An 18-wheeler and semi-truck lawyer in Fort Worth from D. Miller & Associates, PLLC can evaluate your case today at no cost to you.
-Call (713) 850-8600 now to discuss your case with a member of our team.
+An 18-wheeler and semi truck lawyer in Fort Worth from D. Miller & Associates, PLLC™ can evaluate your case today at no cost to you.
+Call now to discuss your case with a member of our team.